 Ingredients and instructions are typed out in Word documents.
 Some eventually make their way onto the blog, but a lot of them just live as saved files.

-storage is convenient and efficient, but it doesn’t have the charm of a recipe box.
+Electronic storage is convenient and efficient, but it doesn’t have the charm of a recipe box.